 As a side note, naps are actually a good thing if you can keep them short.
 Any way you can get more sleep if you're deprived is good, but naps don't take the place of a full night's rest.

-Sleep is a complicated subject, but I’ll bet you’re interested in what will keep you in deep slumber until you hit the magic number.
-It’s worth knowing what might be keeping you up so you can eliminate as many of these as possible.
+Sleep is a complicated subject, but I’ll bet you’re interested in what will help you get deep sleep until you hit the magic number of seven to 8 hourse.
+It’s worth knowing what will help so you can eliminate any obstacles to a great night's sleep

 5. Lack of certain nutrients